prefix-dev/pixi/docs/features/multi_platform_configuration.md

 The `project.platforms` defines which platforms your project supports.
 When multiple platforms are defined, pixi determines which dependencies to install for each platform individually.
-All of this is stored in a lockfile.
+All of this is stored in a lock file.

 Running `pixi install` on a platform that is not configured will warn the user that it is not setup for that platform: